ionic-team/ionic-docs/static/usage/v8/theming/class-dark-mode/angular/example_component_ts.md

     this.toggleDarkTheme(ev.detail.checked);
   }

-  // Add or remove the "dark" class on the document body toggleDarkTheme(shouldAdd) {
+  // Add or remove the "ion-theme-dark" class on the html element toggleDarkTheme(shouldAdd) {
-    document.body.classList.toggle('dark', shouldAdd);
+    document.documentElement.classList.toggle('ion-theme-dark', shouldAdd);
   }
 }
 ```